-A list of wood information for wood pens that having used over time while making these pens or other wooden crafts and gifts.
+A list of information for pens made from wood that having used over time while making these pens or other wood crafts and gifts.
 I have tried to describe some of them and their properties and include a link to a better technical description and all so to an actual pen.
 More pictures of figured wooden pens in this article on British pens. or look out for the tags figured, burl.

-Just a personal opinion on using them and things learned while using these woods over the past fifteen years.
-The list is work in progress so please be patient.
+Just an opinion on using them and things learned while using these woods over the past fifteen years.
+The list is a work in progress so please be patient.

 Ash Olive, there seems a difference of opinion on this depending on where you read but it definitely figured.
 Just as easy to work with as normal Ash.
 This Olive Ash pen a great example of lots of character.